rainbowbreeze/ai_for_community_events/README.md

 -	Do you plan to implement what you learned in the near future?_[multiple choice]_
 -	I felt included at this event _[multiple choice]_

-After exporting the replies in a CSV of this [this example](https://gdg.community.dev/events/details/google-google-developer-community-online-presents-build-conversational-ai-experiences-powered-by-llms/), upload the file (_or drag and drop it_) in Vertex AI Studio Multimodal, select the "_Gemini 1.5 Pro"_ model, and prompt:
+After exporting the replies in a CSV for this [example event](https://gdg.community.dev/events/details/google-google-developer-community-online-presents-build-conversational-ai-experiences-powered-by-llms/), upload the file (_or drag and drop it_) in Vertex AI Studio Multimodal, select the "_Gemini 1.5 Pro"_ model, and prompt:
 ```
 Analyze attendees satisfaction score and groups topics they liked the most
 ```